You can use Google Cloud services with VMware Engine to do the following:

 Import data from databases into BigQuery

 Using VMware Engine and BigQuery, you can do the following:

 - Connect databases running inside VMware Engine to BigQuery for data warehousing analysis.

 - Export data directly to services in Google Cloud private addressing.

 For more information, see Performing ETL from a relational database (which might be running on VMware) into BigQuery using Dataflow and Use Alooma to perform real-time, incremental data transfer from a variety of sources (which might be running on VMware) to BigQuery.

-Anthos GKE on-prem (GKE on-prem) is hybrid cloud software that brings Google Kubernetes Engine to VMware-based environments.
-With GKE in an on-premises environment, you can create, manage, and upgrade Kubernetes clusters in your VMware environments, whether they are deployed on-premises or on Google Cloud VMware Engine.
+GKE on-prem is hybrid cloud software that brings Google Kubernetes Engine to VMware-based environments.
+With GKE in an on-premises environment, you can create, manage, and upgrade Kubernetes clusters in your VMware environments, whether they are deployed on-premises or on VMware Engine.

 Your VMware infrastructure has production workloads, databases, and line-of-business applications.
 Use containers and Kubernetes to modernize your infrastructure.